gwastro/pycbc/docs/index.rst

 .. card:: Detect Signals in Archival Data
     :link:  search_workflow
     :link-type: ref
-    :footer: Documentation may be out-of-data, please help us improve it!

     The deep analysis used to detect gravitational-wave sources in archival data.
+    +++
+    Documentation may be out-of-data, please help us improve it!

 .. card:: Detect Signals in association with GRBs
     :link:  pygrb
     :link-type: ref
-    :footer: Expected for full implementation in PyCBC in the next year

     Targeted analysis to detect gravitational-wave sources in association with gamma-ray bursts and other transient sources.
+    +++
+    Expected for full implementation in PyCBC in the next year

 .. card:: Other applications
     :link:  apps